-- □ I have nothing to disclose. - I would like to make the following disclosures.
+I have nothing to disclose.
+I would like to make the following disclosures.
 (List and briefly explain any conflict below even if disclosed previously.
 These should include, without limitation, stock ownerships, directorships or close family relationships involving competitors, customers, vendors and suppliers.
-Additional pages may be appended.)

-I understand and agree that if additional or new circumstances requiring disclosure arise during the course of the year, I will disclose such matters in writing.
-I will then be able to work with appropriate DAE resources to resolve the conflict.

-I understand that I should contact any of the resources listed in our Code if I have any questions concerning this document, or any behavior or situation concerning DAE.
-I also understand that I have a responsibility to report any violations of this Code to one of the resources listed in our Code.

-I acknowledge that my signing of this form conveys my agreement to the DAE's Communication Policy regarding the Company's ability to monitor my computer.
+Additional pages may be appended.) tand and agree that if additional or new circumstances requiring disclosure arise during the course of the year, I close such matters in writing.
+I will then be able to work with appropriate DAE resources to resolve the conflict. or any b tand that I should contact any of the resources listed in our Code if I have any questions concerning this document, ehavior or situation concerning DAE.
+I also understand that I have a responsibility to report any violations of this one of the resources listed in our Code. wledge that my signing of this form conveys my agreement to the DAE's Communication Policy regarding apany's ability to monitor my computer.
 Finally, I understand that failure to follow our Code may result in disciplinary action, up to and including termination.

-Date

-Employee Name (Please Print)
+Date Employe ee Name (Please Print) Employe ee Signature

-Employee Signature